 - Boastfulness – in your personal statement, avoid adjectives like ‘expert’.
 Focus on your experience instead, and your value will come through organically.

 - Salary info – this includes what you’re on now and/or your desired salary.
-The risks here are that you weaken your bargaining position later on, or price yourself out of the market from the start.
+The risk is that you weaken your bargaining position later on, or price yourself out of the market from the start.

 - Family details – most hirers aren’t interested in whether or not you’re single, married or have kids.
 However, some may unfairly favour people in certain circumstances.
 For example, a single person with no family commitments may be favoured for a travelling sales job over a parent with young children.